ausazh/Proto-Azxish/new docs/shift summary.md

     - Otherwise, insert an epenthetic weak A (changed later)
     - includes fricatives derived from devoiced apprx
   - Trill compensation
-    - Vowels are added before word-initial trills
+    - Vowels are added before word-initial trills, and the trill is geminated
     - E/O depending on front-back of primary stress

-- Vowel Elision
-  - When unstressed and when not producing an illegal cluster
-  - Especially following a glottal stop; which then combines with the following sound instead
-  - Never word-initial or word-final consonants
-  - Never adjacent to existing consonant clusters

 - Nasal vowel + Hiatus > Oral vowel + Nasal Consonant
   - Consonant depends on original vowel and is NOT AFFECTED BY PLACE CHAIN SHIFT